Elric Des Dragons

 cover artist: Philippe Druillet (?) silver blocking on green boards behind clear plastic dust-wrapper;

 illustrated by François Allot “Based on models by Pascal Nicolas”;

 quote (courtesy of Google Translate): “the limited edition contains 5,000 copies numbered from 1 to 5,000 as well as 120 copies of collaborators marked H.C.”.

 Elric of Melniboné — proud prince of ruins, kinslayer — call him what you will.
 He remains, together with maybe Jerry Cornelius, Moorcock’s most enduring, if not always most endearing, character…

-A French omnibus containing the first translation of the novel Elric Of Melniboné, plus the novella ‘The Jade Man’s Eyes’ — see below — this combined-title edition is unique, with no English-language equivalent.
+Elric Des Dragons is a French omnibus containing the first translation of the novel Elric Of Melniboné, plus the novella ‘The Jade Man’s Eyes’ — see below — and this combined-title edition is unique, with no English-language equivalent.